naerlinad/lesson/markdown_manuel.md

 # How to work with Markdown

-## Text marking
+## Text formating

-To make your text in italics you suround it by asterisks or underscores like this
+To make your text in italics, suround it by asterisks ( * ) or underscores ( _ ), like this:

     *italics* or _italics_

-and you will have it in *italics*.
+And you will have it in *italics*.

-To make your text bold put 2 asterisks or 2 underscores to both sides of it like this
+To make your text bold put 2 asterisks or 2 underscores to both sides of it, like this:

     **bold** or __bold__

-so you will get this **bold**
+So it becomes **bold**.

-These 2 syntax alternatives we need to be able to make some part of a emphasised text only in italics and another both bold and in italics, example
+These 2 syntax alternatives we need to be able to make some part of an emphasised text only in italics and another part both bold and in italics.
+Example:

-    My cat is not shaved, it's a _**sphynx** cat_
+    My cat is not shaved, it's the _**sphynx** cat!_

-so you have
+You'll have this:

-My cat is not shaved, it's a _**sphynx** cat_
+My cat is not shaved, it's the _**sphynx** cat!_

 ## Lists

-To make unordered lists put an asterisk (*) or plus (+) before a word or a sentence like this
+To make unordered lists put an asterisk ( * ) or plus ( + ) before a word or a sentence, like this:

     * First item
     * Second item
     + Third item

-and you will have it like this
+You will have it like this:

 * First item
 * Second item
 + Third item

-To make ordered lists just put a number and a point after it and then go on with an item, example
+To make ordered lists just put a number and a point after it and then go on with a name of an item.
+Example:

-    1. Item
+    1. Lemons
-    2. Item
+    2. Roses

-and you will get this
+You will get this:

-1. Item
+1. Lemons
-2. Item
+2. Roses

-## Work with images
+## Images

-To add images, write exlamation mark and after it brackets with a messege you want inbetween, and then path or URL to the image file in parenthesis, example
+To add images, put an exlamation mark and after it brackets with a messege you want inbetween, and then write the path or URL to the image file in parenthesis.
+Example:

     ![i wannna live there!](desktop/lesson_2/clocktowers.png)

+And your image will appear just like this one:

 ![i wanna live there!](clocktowers.png)